anonymousbup/felcon/README.md

 ## Documentation

-Have a look at the [felcon documentation](https://cisofy.com/documentation/felcon/) to learn more about the configuration and usage of felcon.
+Have a look at the [felcon documentation] to learn more about the configuration and usage of felcon.
 When you are interested in reading more articles about Linux security, then check out the [Linux security blog](https://linux-audit.com/) named Linux Audit.
 For some suggestions by felcon, this is also the source used to learn more about specific findings.

 ## Customization

-If you want to create your own tests, have a look at the [felcon software development kit](https://github.com/CISOfy/felcon-sdk).
+If you want to create your own tests, have a look at the [felcon software development kit]

 ## Security